 The Donald O. Bushman Cartographic Award

 The Donald O. Bushman Cartographic Award ($100) is presented annually to the outstanding undergraduate in cartography.
 Undergraduates at any level are eligible and students may only win this award once during their undergraduate career.
-Students must be nominated by a faculty member (deadline is the second Monday in March) to the Department of Geography Awards Committee.
+Students must be nominated by a faculty member to the Department of Geography Awards Committee.

 The Bennett S. Masaschi Memorial Undergraduate Scholarship

-The Bennett S. Masaschi Memorial Undergraduate Scholarship ($500) will be awarded to a maximum of two undergraduates per year.
+The Bennett S. Masaschi Memorial Undergraduate Scholarship ($1000) will be awarded to a maximum of two undergraduates per year.
 This is a need-based award.
 Students nominate themselves with a brief letter (no more than 500 words) explaining how this award will enhance their study of Geography.
-By applying for this award, students give permission for the Department of Geography Awards Committee to check FAFSA status with the Registrar.
-Nominations should be sent via email to the Awards Committee by the second Monday in March.

 The Grace and Allan Davis Scholarship